 The Connectivity You Need

-The Sport 10.1 includes autopilot functionality.
+The Sport 10.1 includes full autopilot functionality.
 Just add GRT servos and you are on your way to a fully automated cockpit.
-Like our GRT EFIS systems, it can also control an external autopilot.
-Even without servos, all autopilot functions are available to drive the flight director, giving you a single cue to follow, making you the autopilot, and simplifying hand flying while improving accuracy.
+Like all GRT EFIS systems, it can also control an external stand-alone autopilot.
+Even without servos, all autopilot functions are available to drive the flight director, giving you a single cue to follow to control attitude and navigation, greatly improving accuracy while reducing workload.
 Read more here.

 Already own an autopilot?
-Just wire it to the Sport 10.1, and the Sport will couple it to all your navigation sources!
+Just wire it to the Sport 10.1 and it will couple it to all your navigation sources.

 Heads-Up Display Capable